steos/restmachine/README.md

 ## Project Status

 This is alpha software.
 Some functionality is still missing.
-You will find bugs and the API may still change radically.
+There will be bugs.
+The API may still change, but should be fairly stable.

 ### TODO